Daruyami/Daruyami-aoc-discord-leaderboard-bot/readme.md

-Uploaded it here so you may self host it for your server, if you have any questions feel free to contact me on Discord - Green#7964 Its written in Python and uses discord.py.
+Uploaded it here so anyone could self host it for your server, if you have any questions feel free to contact me on Discord - Green#7964 Its written in Python and uses discord.py.